 Above: Double leg squats with poor form.
 The knees are knocked inwards, and she is driving her knees forward instead of lowering her hips backward.

 Stand on one leg.
-Place your hand or a few fingers on a chair or counter to help you keep your balance at first.
-Work towards squatting without any help balancing.
+Place your hand or a few fingers on a chair or counter to for balance if needed.
+Work towards squatting without holding on.
 Keep your pelvis level and squat down.
 Just like in the double leg squat, keep your heel on the ground with your foot and knee facing forward.
-Make sure your pelvis is level; that it isn’t dropped down on the leg that is unsupported.
+Make sure your pelvis is level (so it doesn't drop down on the unsupported leg).
 Do 10-15 repetitions on each leg, and repeat 3 times.

 Above Left: Single leg squat in good form.
 The model is flexing her hip, knee, and ankle equally and keeping her knee forward and her leg perpendicular with the ground.
 This will strengthen her leg, promote good ski technique, and teach her to avoid a dangerous position.